 If you carry out the initial configuration with the GUI, this can result in inconsistencies or malfunctions, as soon as you carry out additional settings using other configuration options.
 Therefore, it is recommended that the configuration is continued with the GUI.
 If you use SNMP shell commands, continue with this configuration method.

-3.1.1.1 HTTP/HTTPS
+4.1.1.1 HTTP/HTTPS

-With a current web browser, you can use the HTML interface to configure your device.
-For this, enter the following in your web browser's address field or https://192.168.0.254
+With a current web browser, you can use the HTML interfaces to configure your device.
+For this, enter the following in your web browser's address field:

 • http://192.168.0.254